prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 To register the bid, call the `bidmanager.addBidResponse(adUnitCode, bidObject)` function.
 To register multiple bids, call the function multiple times.

 If the bid is valid, create the bid response as shown below, matching the bid request/response pair.
-A status of `1` means the bid response is valid.
 For details about the status codes, see [constants.json](https://github.com/prebid/Prebid.js/blob/master/src/constants.json).

 {% highlight js %}
 var utils       = require('../utils.js');
 var bidfactory  = require('../bidfactory.js');

 var bidRequest  = utils.getBidRequest(id);
-var bidResponse = bidfactory.createBid(1, bidRequest);
+var bidResponse = bidfactory.createBid(STATUS.GOOD, bidRequest);
 {% endhighlight %}

 If the bid is invalid (no fill or error), create the `bidObject` as shown below.
-A status of `2` means "no bid".

 {% highlight js %}
 var bidRequest  = utils.getBidRequest(id);
-var bidResponse = bidfactory.createBid(2, bidRequest);
+var bidResponse = bidfactory.createBid(STATUS.NO_BID, bidRequest);
 {% endhighlight %}

 Example: